Black trans activists' roles in leading 1969 Stonewall Riots

 Have students read this article in The Conversation about the way the Stonewall Riots were covered in the media at the time.
 Then answer the questions below.

 Today, the Stonewall Riots are celebrated as the catalyst to the LGBTQ+ rights movement.
 At the time, however, the events at Stonewall were largely viewed less favorably.
 After the riots in 1969, many major newspapers exclusively interviewed police and painted a picture of “an almost unprovoked riot.”
 Read this article about news coverage of Stonewall in 1969 and answer the discussion questions.

 - Why was it that the alternative publications, and not the “big dailies” like the New York Times and the New York Post, covered the experience of the Stonewall protesters?

 - What do you imagine New Yorkers in 1969 heard and believed about the Stonewall Riots?

 - Are there movements or events today that receive the type of coverage the Stonewall Riots received from the big dailies in 1969?
 How might people in future generations look back on social movements today?

-Today’s Daily News Story was written by EXTRA’s intern Carolyn McCusker, a senior at Amherst College.
+This daily news lesson was written by intern Carolyn McCusker, a senior at Amherst College.